HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 must maintain concentration during that time, as if you were casting a spell.
-Once you use this feature, you can’t use it again until you finish a short or long rest.\
+Once you use this feature, you can’t use it again until you finish a short or long rest.<br/>
 **Object Reading.** Holding an object as you meditate, you can see visions of the object’s previous owner.
 After meditating for 1 minute, you learn how the owner